EndPointCorp/end-point-blog/2023/02/migration-tips-and-tricks.md

 I mentioned above that the customer may want to use this opportunity to clean their data.
-You should want this, too. **Make sure the data you're feeding your new system is as clean and well-structured as possible**.
-You may find, as we do, that most of the work in your migrations is in validating the input data, and that actually creating new records in your application is almost an afterthought.
+You should want this, too. **Make sure the data you're feeding your new system is as clean and well-structured as possible.** You may find, as we do, that most of the work in your migrations is in validating the input data, and that actually creating new records in your application is almost an afterthought.
 That's OK.
 You may also find there are places where your application, wonderful though it may be, could stand to be more strict about the data it accepts.
-I've often discovered my application needs a uniqueness constraint, or a foreign key, thanks to a migration I was working on.
+I have often discovered my application's database needs a uniqueness constraint, or a foreign key, thanks to a migration I was working on.

 ### Data Migration History

 I wish I could truthfully claim all our migrations go off flawlessly, but that would be a lie.
-It's not unheard of to run into some corner case, a few weeks or even months after the migration goes live, which wasn't migrated correctly.
+It's not unheard of to run into some corner case, a few weeks or even months after the migration goes live, where data wasn't migrated correctly.

 On the other hand, it's certainly not uncommon for a customer or coworker to spot something that strikes them as odd, after the migration goes live, only to